-This new dedicated space enables diverse networks to connect, scale and co-create solutions to advance the transition to low carbon cities and provides a venue to showcase and celebrate these game-changing innovations from across Canada.
+This redevelopment enables diverse networks to connect, scale and co-create solutions to advance the transition to low carbon cities and provides a venue to showcase and celebrate these game-changing innovations from across Canada.

 Learn more about:

-This new project offers a unique opportunity to drive more action towards advancing sustainable cities by incorporating renewable energy technologies and green construction practices.
+This new project offers a unique opportunity to drive more action towards advancing sustainable cities by incorporating renewable energy technologies and low-carbon construction practices.

 Evergreen’s redevelopment of the kiln building is one of the first in Canada to set and strive for a carbon neutral target.